Rumilly, Haute-Savoie

 Rumilly ([ʁymiji]) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
-In 2019, the commune had a population of 15,768.
+In 2020, the commune had a population of 15,944.

 Geography

 The Chéran forms part of the commune's eastern border, crosses the village, flows north-northwestward through the northern part of the commune, then flows into the Fier, which forms part of its northern border.
 Rumilly forms an urban unit with the adjacent, smaller commune Sales.

 Climate

 Rumilly has an oceanic climate (Köppen Cfb) in spite of its relatively far inland position.
 Influenced by its elevation, summers are rather moderate on average, although they can be highly variable with extreme heat spikes.
 Winters see occasional freezing temperatures, but most often stays in the single-digits during daytime with frequent cold rain.
 Air frosts are normal during the night and snowfall is not uncommon.

 Population

 Politics

-Christian Heison is the current mayor of Rumilly, elected in 2020.
+Christian Dulac is the current mayor of Rumilly, elected in 2023.